lidofinance/lido-staking-vault-cli/docs/cli/commands/metrics.md

 - Fetches vault reports from IPFS for the specified count
 - Calculates performance metrics for each reporting period
 - Displays data in tabular format with timestamps
+- Timestamps are UTC by default; use `--no-utc` to use local time

 **Metrics Calculated:**